Lecture 3 – Strings and Arrays¶

 '🐼🐼🐼'

-after the string ("dot notation"). upper
+• Access string methods with a . after the string ("dot notation").

-.my_cool_string = 'data science is super cool!'
+my_cool_string = 'data science is super cool!'

 my_cool_string.title()